Tooth Extractions Middletown NJ

 Dry socket occurs when a blood clot fails to form in the socket where the tooth has been extracted or the clot has been dislodged, and the healing is significantly delayed.
-In this situation, Dr. Kozlovsky, Dr. Miele and Dr. Dailey will apply a medicated dressing to the dry socket to soothe the pain.
+In this situation, Dr. Kozlovsky, Dr. Miele, Dr. Dailey and Dr. Richards will apply a medicated dressing to the dry socket to soothe the pain.

 Following the post-extraction instructions will reduce the chances of developing dry socket.
 Dry sockets manifest themselves as a dull throbbing pain, which doesn’t appear until three or four days after the extraction.
 The pain can be moderate to severe and radiate from the extraction area.
 Dry socket may cause a bad taste or bad breath and the extraction site appears dry.